ambossIconambossIcon

 • Rarely: contact with tissue or respiratory droplets from an infected animal or human [2]

-Y. pestis is highly infectious and is considered a pathogen of the highest concern as a possible bioweapon.
+Y. pestis is considered a pathogen of the highest concern because of its potential use as a bioweapon.
 [2]

 Clinical features [1][2]